Alien: Isolation: Gameplay

 Alien: Isolation is a single-player action-adventure game with an emphasis on stealth and survival horror.
-The player controls Amanda Ripley from a first-person perspective, and must explore a space station and complete objectives while avoiding, outsmarting, and defeating enemies.
-Objectives range from activating computers to collecting certain items or reaching a specific area.
+The player controls Amanda Ripley from a first-person perspective, and must explore a space station and complete mission objectives to progress forward in the story while avoiding, outsmarting, and defeating enemies.
+Specific objectives vary across each of the nineteen missions, but can range from activating computers, talking to NPCs, collecting certain items or reaching specific areas.
 The player can run, climb ladders, sneak into vents, crouch behind objects to break the line of sight with enemies, and peek over or lean around for a safe view.
-The player also has the ability to go under tables or inside empty lockers to hide from enemies.
+The player also has the ability to go under tables or inside empty lockers and cabinets to hide from enemies.

 Amanda encounters various enemies throughout the station, including hostile human survivors and androids.
 The player can either eliminate them or avoid them using stealth or distractions.
-The main antagonist, an Alien creature, pursues the player throughout.
-The Alien creature cannot be defeated, requiring the player to use stealth tactics in order to survive.
+The main antagonist, the Alien (or otherwise referred to by the game's characters as "The Creature"), appears briefly during certain sections across the first four missions, but begins continuously pursuing the player after the completion of mission five, "The Quarantine".
+The Alien cannot be defeated, requiring the player to use stealth tactics in order to survive.
 Instead of following a predetermined path, the Alien has the ability to actively investigate disturbances and hunt the player by sight or sound.
 Along the way, the player can use both a flashlight and a motion tracker to detect the Alien's movements.
 However, using any of these increases the chance of the Alien finding the player.
 For example, if the Alien is close enough, it will be attracted by the tracker's sound, forcing the player to use the tracker wisely and remove it as soon as it detects motion.
-The motion tracker cannot detect enemies when they are not moving and cannot determine if the alien creature is up in the ducts or on ground level.
+The motion tracker cannot detect enemies when they are not moving and cannot determine if the Alien is up in the ducts or on ground level.
+On the game's hardest difficulty setting, Nightmare, the motion tracker is unreliable and the in game mini-map, used to navigate and locate objectives, is unavailable.